-Wine writer Greg Landman has gallivanting around the Helderberg for the latest installment of our Wine Town of the Month series.
+Wine writer Greg Landman has been gallivanting around the Helderberg for the latest installment of our Wine Town of the Month series.

 As you drive towards Somerset West, the Helderberg becomes apparent as THE dominant mountain even though the backdrop is inevitably the great range called the Hottentots Holland.
 These mountains form the barrier that leads, via Sir Lowry’s Pass, into the Elgin Valley, but that is another story.